-Roughout Ranch Foundation develops and facilitates the connection between horse and human to provide community integration support, social recreation, life skills to inspire, motivate and enrich the physical, mental, and social health of the vulnerable and underserved populations, including kids and adults with physical differences and developmental delays.
+Roughout Ranch Foundation develops and facilitates the connection between horses and humans and ranch life to provide community integration, social recreation, and life skills to inspire, motivate, and enrich the physical, mental, and social health of vulnerable and underserved populations for kids and adults.

 Kathy is the program director, equine specialist, developer of the Authenticity Workshops and original founder of Daystar Ranch in the early 1990s, she identifies as a Follower of the Light who’s “learned a few things about love, life and relationships.”
 Mother of six, grandmother of 12, Certified Flight Instructor and a Registered Nurse who’s cared for newborns, mental health patients and for those in hospice.

 Kathy lives on the ranch.
 She holds five OK Corral certificates in equine-assisted philosophy, a certificate in the Authenticity Workshops: Conscious Connection and Encouraging Engagement.

 McKenna is a Bay Area local whose always dreamed of living in the countryside.
 In 2019 she spent six month volunteering at a Camphill Community in Ireland and that is what sparked her passion for working with those with disabilities in a farm/ranch like setting.
 Her degree is in Human Communication from CSUMB and she brings with her administrative and communication skills.

 BA with Distinction in Social Science with an emphasis in Child Development.
 She worked multiple jobs to further my experience, including developing an Art program in a Montessori School.
 She advocates for her son with Autism to help him receive services and support.
 Her passion now is advocating for our most vulnerable populations and bringing services and support to those who need it most.